HullUni-bioinformatics/ReproPhylo/README.md

 We welcome your additions and improvements, just fork the repository on GitHub and then send a pull request.

 ## Sources
-1. This reporsitory - active development of the python module and Galaxy tools as well as tutorials.
+1. This repository - active development of the python module and Galaxy tools as well as tutorials.
-2. [The Dockerfile reporitory](https://github.com/HullUni-bioinformatics/ReproPhyloDockerfile) - contains the Dockerfile with its dependecies.
+2. [The Dockerfile repository](https://github.com/HullUni-bioinformatics/ReproPhyloDockerfile) - contains the Dockerfile with its dependecies.
 You can use [Docker](https://www.docker.com/) to build a Docker image locally using this reporitory.
 3. [The Galaxy distribution repository](https://github.com/HullUni-bioinformatics/ReproPhyloGalaxy) - A Galaxy distriution including the Galaxy ReproPhylo tools, their dependencies and in INSTALL file.
 4. [The DockerHub reporitory](https://registry.hub.docker.com/u/szitenberg/reprophylo/) - A [Docker](https://www.docker.com/) image of the python module in an [IPython notebook](http://ipython.org/notebook.html) environment.